xboxoneresearch/PicoDurangoPOST/README.md

 - Download [latest release](https://github.com/xboxoneresearch/PicoDurangoPOST/releases/latest)
 - Flash/Copy *.uf2 onto Pi Pico
 - Listen on the exposed USB Serial interface (via PuTTy or similar UART monitor software)

+How to interact ?

+- On Startup, it directly goes into POST monitoring mode.
+- If you hit "CTRL+C" you will be brought into the REPL-menu.
+- Here you can set various options or scan for I2C devices on the bus.
+- Check out the "help" command.

 ![Example output](./assets/screenshot2.png)